nus-cs2113-AY2223S2/ip/docs/README.md

 ## Find
 If you wish to find tasks which contain specific words, you can do so with this feature.

 The command usage is `find DESCRIPTION`.
 Currently, Duke is unable to search by time.
-If you were to try searching for tasks due on `2023-11-23`, Duke will not be able to print out tasks for you, unless it is part of the tasks' description.
+If you were to try searching for tasks due on `2023-11-23`, Duke will not be able to print out tasks for you, unless it is part of the task's description.

 If the input method is correct, you will see something like this: